Pacing Speed Enforcement

 How Pacing Works

-- The officer follows the speeding vehicle using the police car to measure the speed of the offender.
+- the officer follows the speeding vehicle using the police car.

-- Once the police officer has ascertained the speed of the vehicle the officer matches the speed over a measured distance.
-The officer would then stop the driver and issue them a speeding ticket.
+- once the police officer has ascertained the speed of the vehicle the officer matches the speed over a measured distance. .

 Pacing in Court